pmielnik/htn2020/readme.md

 ### POST event attendee by id
 *Link:* `http://127.0.0.1:5000/events/<event_id>/attendees`

-Regeisters a user as an event attendee.
+Regeisters a user as an event attendee of the event with the given ID (integer).

 **Request Format:**
 ```json